mathesar-foundation/mathesar-wiki/design/specs/views-one-to-one-relationship-specs.md

 ### A user sees a list of table constraints
 Table constraints need to reflect all applied constraints accurately.
 For that reason, every time a column is linked to another table, the system will add the foreign key constraint to the list.
 These constraints will be read-only.

+### A user changes the default lookup field for a table
+For every table created within Mathesar, a lookup field is assigned by default.
+The default value will be assigned based on the column's position, with the first column after the ID column set as default.
+A user, for any reason, might want to change this, in which case they can select another lookup field by accessing the 'Set Lookup Field' menu item from the 'Table Actions' menu.